ishikadevare/Calculator/README.md

-# Calculator App builtin using Android
+# Calculator App built using Android